 With the number of potential defendants in a truck accident case, there is a risk that evidence may disappear.
 Critical evidence, such as truck maintenance records, truck driver inspection reports, or even the truck itself, may be compromised.
 Florida courts will impose sanctions on a party that intentionally destroys, alters, or “spoils” evidence in an attempt to hinder the other party’s ability to make its case.

 If you successfully prove your claim, you may be able to recover damages.
 This can include compensation for any medical and hospital expenses, property damage, lost wages, and more.
 Florida has a four-year statute of limitations on personal injury claims.
 Speaking with an experienced injury attorney soon after the accident can help secure evidence in your case and your right to file a suit.

-North Tampa Truck Accident Lawyers Prepared to Fight
+Our Truck Accident Lawyers Are Prepared to Fight

 At Holliday Karatinos Law Firm, PLLC, our Brooksville injury attorneys are ready to fight for your right to compensation for your truck accident injuries.
 Our lawyers have more than five decades of combined legal experience in the area of personal injury.
 We have handled complex truck accident cases, including crashes caused by brake failure.
 We can put our years of experience and tenacious representation to work for you.
 We serve clients in Brooksville, New Tampa, and Lutz, as well as other nearby areas.
 Call us or complete our online form to schedule a free initial consultation.